TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

 > Why?
-To make Prometheus and Grafana accessible from outside the Kubernetes cluster, you should opt for NodePort or LoadBalancer services.
-NodePort can be suitable for smaller setups or environments where specific port access is manageable.
-Also, I wouldn't recommend it from a Security perspective.
-However, LoadBalancer offers a more scalable and user-friendly way to expose services, --> It distributes traffic and ensures service reliability and availability.
-ClusterIP is more suited for internal communications within the cluster and does not facilitate external access directly.
+To make Prometheus and Grafana accessible from outside the Kubernetes cluster, **In my opinion, you should opt for LoadBalancer services.** NodePort can be suitable for smaller setups or environments where specific port access is manageable.
+Also, **I wouldn't recommend NodePort from a Security perspective.** However, LoadBalancer offers a more scalable and user-friendly way to expose services, --> It distributes traffic and ensures **service reliability and availability.** 👍

 </br>